mindbody/cra-shared-ui-scripts/README.md

 ## Recommendations

 You want to get started using this without worrying about setting it up when you're starting a new project?
 Use our create react app template `create-react-app some-app-name --template mb-shared-ui` then follow the steps in the readme to get started.

+## Other

+Proceed with caution: In the event the CDN is returning abnormal responses and you need to bypass the version check you can pass the flag `prep-shared-ui --dangerouslyBypassVersionCheck` as part of the build.
+Before you complete your PR be sure the version doesn't exist on the CDN manually.